Virat Kohli Biography: All you need to know about the King Kohli

 Virat Kohli’s Brother: Vikas Kohli(Instagram official)

 Virat’s elder brother, Vikas Kohli, shares a passion for fitness and sports.
 He is known for his dedication to maintaining a healthy lifestyle and often shares workout photos on social media.
-Vikas is married to Chetna, and they have a son named Aarav.
+Vikas is married to Chetna, and they also have a son named Aarav.
 While he initially played cricket alongside Virat, he later chose to pursue different interests and now manages some of Virat’s business ventures.
 Vikas remains an avid supporter of his brother, attending matches and cheering him on.

 Advertisements